vipulchib/aws-cloudformation/README.md

    ```

 4. **Resources** -  The required Resources section declares the AWS resources that you want to include in the stack, such as
      an Amazon EC2 instance.
+We will create the following:

-     A. We will create a Resource for VPC creation and we will name it **AristaVPC**.
-For *'CidrBlock'* section of the
+     A. A Resource for VPC creation and name it **AristaVPC**.
+For *'CidrBlock'* section of the Properties we
-     Properties we will reference the *'VPCCidr'* Parameter we previously defined.
-VPC will be named as *'VPC-Arista'*  but
+     will reference the *'VPCCidr'* Parameter we previously defined.
+VPC will be named as *'VPC-Arista'*  but *'Arista'*
-     *'Arista'* portion of VPC's name will be derived by referencing the VPC ID we defined in the Parameters section.
+     portion of VPC's name will be derived by referencing the VPC ID we defined in the Parameters section.
       ```
       AristaVPC:
        Type: AWS::EC2::VPC